 Raising HDL cholesterol reduces the risk for heart attack.
 A 1% increase in HDL cholesterol is associated with a 3% decrease in risk of heart disease.
 This impressive role of HDL cholesterol in preventing heart attack was shown in the famous Veterans Affairs HDL Intervention Trial (VA-HIT).
 The results of this study were published in the New England Journal of Medicine in 1999.

-In my extensive 30 plus years of experience as a physician, I have never seen a patient with high HDL cholesterol (more than 80 mg/dl) suffer from a heart attack or stroke.
-Yet I continue to see a number of patients with low LDL cholesterol suffer from heart attacks and stroke.
+In my extensive 40 plus years of clinical experience as a physician, I have never seen a patient with high HDL cholesterol (more than 60 mg/dl) suffer from a heart attack or stroke.
+Yet I continue to see a number of patients with low LDL cholesterol suffer from heart attacks and stroke,

 How To Raise HDL Cholesterol and Lower Triglycerides